YMCA St Paul’s Group is an inclusive Christian association, transforming communities so that all people can belong, contribute and flourish.

 The Chaplaincy service at YMCA St Paul’s Group puts this vision into practice.
-Our Chaplains Jacky Bone ( South West ), Jonathan Melville Thomas ( South ), Suzanne.Vernon-Yorke ( West) and the Chaplaincy volunteers are always available for a chat and offer support to everyone who uses our services, be it one-to-one or through one of the Chaplaincy programmes.
+Our Chaplains and the Chaplaincy volunteers are available for a chat and offer support to everyone who uses our services, be it one-to-one or through one of the Chaplaincy programmes.

 Although a Christian organisation, our Chaplaincy services are available to people of all faiths or no faith.
-Our most important role is simply being there for people who use our facilities, no matter what their spiritual beliefs.
+Our most important role is simply being there for all people who use our facilities; whether old or young, male or female, poorly or well, popping into a health & Wellbeing or staying in one of our hostels, the Chaplaincy team are happy to be there.

 Alongside Housing Support Workers, the Chaplaincy team provide additional pastoral and spiritual care.
-The team across the areas run different programmes for residents.
-Including , prayers, discussion groups and retreats.
+The team runs different programmes and activities for residents including, prayers, discussion groups and retreats.

 The Life Journey course

-Jacky Bone, YMCA LSW Chaplain, says this about the Life Journey course:
+Jacky Bone, former Chaplain, says this about the Life Journey course:

 “It gave me a chance to reflect on where I am in my life’s journey, where I want to go and what I need to do to get there”.